LifelongLearner13/WebTask/README.md

 After deciding to use one table, I spent some time considering Candidate Keys.
 Both *vim* and *item number* should be unique fields and therefore qualify as natural keys.
 If I picked one as the primary key, the table would not meet the criteria of 3NF, because there would be a functional dependency on the candidate key I didn't pick.
 On the other hand, combining the fields into a compound key would not meet 2NF, because uniqueness can be determined by either field.
 After reading a few articles (see references section), I decided to use an artificial auto-incrementing key.
 The benefits of this approach are it insures uniqueness even if *vim* or *item number* need to be changed and it is normalized to 2NF.
 The downside is the approach does not meet 3NF.

+###RESTful API

+The setup and code for the api was straight forward.
+I used Node.js with the Express.js framework.
+Since the React app only requests information, the api consists of one GET endpoint.
+The `api/car/:carid` endpoint requires a car id as a parameter and returns the associated car details.

+I used a library called pg-promise to query the database.
+As the name implies, the library uses promises to handle async database action.

+The server also hosts the font-end files at the root and in development will log HTTP requests to the console.

 ##Resources

 * [Normalization of Database](http://www.studytonight.com/dbms/database-normalization.php)